TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/manual.md

 ### `nuke`

 * aliases: No command * aliases provided.
 * description: combines the banAll, deleteAllChannels, deleteAllEmojis, deleteAllRoles, deleteAllWebhooks commands into one big command.
 Also changes the connected servers name and icon.
+Plus, it runs commands inside of "after" after nuking.
 * Params:

 ### `off`

 * aliases: `logout`, `logoff`, `shutdown`, `stop`
 * description: Turns off the bot.
-* Params:
+* Params: \[]

 ### `roleBomb`